pixotech/labcoat/README.md

 }
 ```

-Labcoat provides test methods to ensure that the `Event` class all the properties of `event` which are present in the data file.
+Labcoat provides test methods to ensure that the `Event` class has all the attributes of `event` which are present in the data file.

 ```php
 class EventTest extends \Labcoat\Data\TestCase {